erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 When engaging in Social Listening, both quantitative and qualitative information can be delivered to comprehensively grasp the dynamics of the digital world.
 By tracking online discussions, one can decipher what people are saying, when, and why.
 These insights are invaluable for tailoring strategies to target audiences effectively.

-### **Scope**
+### **Project Scope**

-The scope of this project extends beyond Social Listening and initiates with the acquisition of a robust dataset of Twitter conversations.
-Initially, it was planned to directly scrape conversations from Twitter using the Twitter API.
-However, due to high associated costs and fundamental data quality issues observed with truncated text in the alternative dataset obtained from from [Republican vs Democrat Tweets](https://www.kaggle.com/datasets/kapastor/democratvsrepublicantweets).
-A decision has been made to rectify this by directly scraping data from Twitter for Sprint 3.

-Following an analysis of the dataset to identify and address data quality issues, as well as explore feature engineering opportunities and other notable observations related to data processing, the data will undergo preprocessing for further analysis.
-All tweets will be tokenized to lower case, removing punctuations, handles, hashtags, stop words, and links to ensure a standardized and cleaner dataset.

-The initial analysis will involve Sentiment Analysis to categorize conversations into positive, negative, or neutral tones.
-Additionally, features such as counts of the most positive and negative words, word cloud representations, and other descriptive visualizations will be extracted.

-Furthermore, a clustering analysis will be conducted to develop a functional algorithm trained on our dataset.
-This algorithm will later identify new topic-related comments and assess the sentiment's alignment with the existing clusters, aiming to predict accurately the cluster to which a new tweet belongs.

-For the clustering algorithm, pre-labeled datasets have been extracted to generate features for either Democrats or Republicans, aiming to identify words indicative of political alignment commonly used by each group (e.g., "pro-life" or "pro-choice").

-In addition to the planned Logistic Regression using CountVectorizer, a pipeline will be implemented to model a Random Forest and a Naive Bayes, providing a more comprehensive analysis.

-The analysis will also explore the modeling of words in tweets and hashtags to predict if a tweet has a Democrat or Republican inclination.
-This involves leveraging the unique characteristics of language used by each political group.

-Furthermore, the project will consider potential applications of advanced techniques such as Neural Networks or Generative AI for more nuanced and sophisticated analyses.
-These approaches may offer enhanced capabilities in predicting sentiment, identifying political alignment, and exploring intricate patterns within the Twitter conversations dataset.
+In this project, I undertake a comprehensive analysis of political discourse on Twitter, guiding the exploration through various key stages.
+The initial phase involves independent collection of a dataset of political tweets using the Twitter API V2.
+Following this, my focus turns to effective tokenization and preprocessing techniques, leveraging natural language processing to enhance the granularity and cleanliness of the data.

+Moving forward, my efforts center around developing a Logistic Regression model for tweet classification, with the primary goal of categorizing tweets into Democrat or Republican affiliations.
+Notably, I prioritize interpretability in the model to glean insights into feature importance.

+Simultaneously, I delve into sentiment analysis using the TextBlob library, offering nuanced perspectives on the emotional tone embedded in political tweets.
+Feature engineering takes center stage as well, where I extract and categorize hashtags to not only enhance model performance but also understand their significance in the context of the analysis.

+Statistical rigor is applied through hypothesis testing to discern any significant differences in sentiment between tweets from Democrats and Republicans.
+Model evaluation becomes pivotal, involving metrics such as accuracy, precision, recall, and F1-score.

+Concluding the project is the development of a real-time tweet analysis function, enabling users to input a tweet, tokenize it, classify its political affiliation, and conduct sentiment analysis.
+This dynamic functionality adds practical utility to the exploration of online political discourse.

+In summary, this project synthesizes data scraping, tokenization, machine learning models, statistical analyses, and real-time tweet analysis to offer nuanced insights into the dynamics of political conversations on Twitter.

 ### **Objectives**
-This project focuses on analyzing political conversations on Twitter, specifically targeting Senators from both the Democrat and Republican parties in the USA.
+This project focuses on analyzing political conversations on Twitter, specifically targeting members of the House of Representatives from both the Democrat and Republican parties in the USA.
 The primary objectives are outlined as follows:

-1. **Data Acquisition:**
+**1. Data Collection with Twitter API V2:**
-   - Scrape political tweets from Senators of both the Democrat and Republican parties in the USA.
-This will be performed for Sprint 3.
+   - Independently collect a dataset by leveraging the Twitter API V2 to gather political tweets from members of the house of representatives of both the Democrat and Republican parties.

-2. **Exploratory Data Analysis (EDA):**
-   - Conduct EDA to extract valuable insights from the acquired dataset.
+**2. Feature Engineering:**
-   - Implement feature engineering techniques to enhance the dataset's analytical potential.
+   - Implement feature engineering techniques to enhance model performance, including the extraction and categorization of hashtags.

-3. **Data Cleaning:**
-   - Tokenize all tweets to standardize the text data and facilitate further analysis.
+   - Explore the significance of hashtags in predicting party affiliation and sentiment.

+**3. Tokenization and Preprocessing:**
+   - Implement tokenization techniques to break down tweets into individual words, enhancing the granularity of the analysis.
+   - Employ natural language processing for efficient handling of textual data.
-   - Remove noise and irrelevant information to ensure a clean dataset.
+   - Clean and preprocess the collected tweets to remove noise and irrelevant information.

-4. **Feature Representation:**
-   - Implement a Count Vectorizer to convert text data into a format suitable for machine learning models.

-5. **Modeling:**
-   - Run a Logistic Regression model to classify tweets into Democrat or Republican categories.
-   - Implement a pipeline for Naive Bayes and Random Forest models to provide a comprehensive analysis of the data.

-6. **Prediction:**
-   - Use the trained models to classify future tweets as either Republican or Democrat, based on the patterns identified during training.
+**4. Tweet Classification:**
+   - Develop and train a tweet classification model to predict the party affiliation (Democrat or Republican) based on the content of the tweets.
+   - Utilize natural language processing techniques for tokenization, cleaning, and vectorization of tweets.
+   - Employ a Logistic Regression, TF-IDF, Word Embedding, Random Forest and SVM to test for the best classification model, and enhance interpretability based on the best performaning model.

-7. **Sentiment Analysis:**
+**5. Sentiment Analysis:**
-   - Perform sentiment analysis on tweets for each political party to gauge the emotional tone of the conversations.
+   - Conduct sentiment analysis on the tweets to discern the overall sentiment of the online speech from Democrats and Republicans.

-8. **Further Implementation:**
-   - Explore advanced techniques such as Neural Networks or Generative AI for more sophisticated analyses.
-   - Consider the application of these techniques to enhance sentiment analysis or discover intricate patterns within the political conversations dataset.
+   - Utilize the TextBlob library for sentiment analysis, considering both polarity and subjectivity of the tweet content.

+**6. Hypothesis Testing:**
+   - Perform hypothesis testing to assess whether there are statistically significant differences in sentiment between tweets from Democrats and Republicans.
+   - Utilize statistical tests to validate the observed differences and provide a robust foundation for interpreting sentiment variations.

+**7. Model Evaluation and Interpretability:**
+   - Evaluate the classification model's performance using metrics such as accuracy, precision, recall, and F1-score.
+   - Emphasize model interpretability to derive insights into the features contributing to predictions.

+**8. Real-time Tweet Analysis:**
+   - Develop a function to classify and analyze individual tweets in real-time.
+   - Allow users to input a tweet, tokenize it, classify the political affiliation, and perform sentiment analysis.

 By focusing on Senators' tweets and employing a combination of traditional machine learning and advanced modeling techniques, this project aims to gain insights into the sentiments and political affiliations expressed on Twitter.
 The comprehensive approach includes data cleaning, feature engineering, and the application of diverse models, setting the foundation for potential future advancements in the analysis of political discourse on social media.